+Here are some intuitions.
+For a college $d$, an $(i,d)$-specific demand shifter traces out how $i$'s preferences for $d$ affects the $i$-$c$ match probability.
+Similarly, an $(i,d)$-specific feasible-set shifter traces out how $d$'s preference for $i$ affects the $i$-$c$ match probability.
+A non-excluded variable affects the $i$-$c$ match probability through preferences on both sides for all colleges.
+By taking derivatives of the $i$-$c$ match probability with respect to (w.r.t.) all the variables, excluded and non-excluded, we derive systems of linear equations that link the effects of variations in demand and supply.
+Hence, the identification problem reduces to setting up systems of linear equations and ensuring the existence of a unique solution.

 The second objective of our paper is to provide practical methods that can be used to analyze real-life markets.
-We achieve this by driving theoretical guidelines and showcasing a practical estimation method.
+We achieve this by deriving theoretical guidelines and showcasing a practical estimation method.

-Theoretically, we also study semiparametric identification of student and college preferences by relaxing certain assumptions.
-For example, our results can be criticized for the reliance on a large number of excluded variables that are unlikely to be available in a realistic setting.
-In light of this issue, we characterize the tradeoff between exclusion restrictions and the degree of preference heterogeneity that can be identified (\cref{deg-of-heter}).
-Therefore, the researcher can use this result as a guideline for empirical applications when facing the issue of insufficient excluded variables.
+When taken to the data, the requirement of a large number of excluded variables may be difficult to meet.
+To address this, we theoretically characterize the tradeoff between exclusion restrictions and the degree of identifiable preference heterogeneity (\cref{deg-of-heter}).
+The researcher can use this result as a guideline for empirical studies when having insufficient excluded variables.

-We also need a practical estimation method to take these identification results to data.
+We also need a practical estimation method to take these identification results to the data.
 In fact, our identification arguments are constructive, leading to nonparametric and semiparametric estimators.
-Monte Carlo simulations suggest that estimating the matrices of partial derivatives in the linear system using the average derivative estimators of \cite{powell_semiparametric_1989} performs well in finite samples, but, similar to many other nonparametric and semiparametric estimators, this is only true when the curse of dimensionality is not severe.
-In a reasonably sized problem, we resort to a Bayesian approach with a Gibbs sampler \citep{rossi2012bayesian}, resembling applications such as \cite{logan_two-sided_2008} for one-to-one two-sided matching and \cite{abdulkadiroglu_welfare_2017} for a one-sided problem.
-We illustrate its good performance in Monte Carlo simulations with high dimensionality.
+Monte Carlo simulations suggest that estimating the matrices of partial derivatives in the linear systems using the average derivative estimators of \cite{powell_semiparametric_1989} performs well in finite samples only when the curse of dimensionality is not severe.
+In a reasonably sized problem, we resort to a parametric Bayesian approach with a Gibbs sampler \citep{rossi2012bayesian}, resembling applications such as \cite{logan_two-sided_2008} for one-to-one two-sided matching and \cite{abdulkadiroglu_welfare_2017} for a one-sided problem.
+We demonstrate its good performance in Monte Carlo simulations with high dimensionality.